Nancy Ames

-Nancy Ames (born Nancy Hamilton Alfaro on September 30, 1937) is an American folk singer and songwriter.
+Nancy Ames (born Nancy Hamilton Alfaro; September 30, 1937) is an American folk singer and songwriter.
 She regularly appeared on the American version of the television series That Was the Week That Was.
 The TW3 Girl, as she was known, sang the show theme and special material.

 Personal life

-Ames was born in Washington, D.C., the granddaughter of Ricardo Joaquín Alfaro, who served as President of Panama from 1931 to 1932.
+Ames was born in Washington, D.C., the granddaughter of Ricardo Joaquín Alfaro, who served as President of Panama from 1931 to 1932 and who in 1949 was chairman of the legal committee of the Third session of the United Nations General Assembly that drew up the text of the Convention on Genocide.

 The daughter of a physician, she grew up in Washington.
-She attended Holton Arms School and Bennett College, both of them for girls.
+She attended Holton-Arms School and Bennett College, both of them for girls.
 By 1964, she was married to Romanian hypnotist Triaian Boyer.
 By 1968, they had divorced.
 After the divorce, she married Jay Riviere, a golf course designer.
 They had one child, a daughter, Nancy, but ultimately divorced.

 Ames has resided in Houston, Texas since 1972.
 She and her third husband Danny Ward are the co-founders of Ward & Ames Special Events.